microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 -   As changes are being made during the transaction, assign each transaction change a changeset-local ID that is unique across the whole transaction.
-    (At the time of writing, we already avoid recycling changeset-local ID among the changesets that make up a transaction.)
+    (At the time of writing, we already avoid recycling changeset-local ID among the changesets that make up a transaction, except when merging in changesets from other branches into the transaction.)
--   When the `StygianForest` is informed of such a change, it stores the repair data for it as normal.
+-   When the `SharedTreeView` is informed of such a change, it updates the `Forest` and `TreeIndex` as normal.
--   When the transaction is completed, for each piece of repair data associated with changesets that make up the transaction, leave the repair data in the `StygianForest` untouched but update its entry so that it is now associated with the composed changeset.
+-   When the transaction is completed, for each changeset that makes up the transaction, reassign in the `TreeIndex` all the entries for the `RevisionTag` of the changeset to the `RevisionTag` of the transaction.

-Note that the `AnchorSet` for the view also needs to be patched so that any anchors pointing to the repair data are updated with the appropriate path.

 The above approach relies on the fact that composition can elide but not reassign changeset-local IDs.
 This avoids the problem of having to reverse-engineer how the repair data produced by the individual changesets maps to the repair data produced by composed changeset.